jan-ferdinand/zudoku/index.md

 Mallory and Victor start playing **zudoku**.
 First, they perform the setup.
 Now, Mallory needs to choose which of her fake solutions she wants to use.
-She picks the fake where the rows and the columns are fine, but the boxes aren't, and puts the cards face-down in the grid.
+She picks the fake where the rows and the columns are fine, but the boxes aren\'t, and puts the cards face-down in the grid.
 Then she turns all remaining visible digits around.

 Victor can now choose whether he wants to check rows, columns, or boxes.
-His decision is independent of Mallory's choice.
+His decision is independent of Mallory\'s choice.

 If Victor chooses to check the boxes, he will immediately realize that Mallory is cheating, call her out on it, and stop playing **zudoku** with her.
-Should he instead choose to check the rows or the columns, he won't catch her in this round.
+Should he instead choose to check the rows or the columns, he won\'t catch her in this round.
 But Victor is not convinced after just one round, so he asks Mallory to play again.
 If they play for long enough, it is very likely that Mallory is caught.
 <label for="mn-probability" class="margin-toggle">⊕</label><input type="checkbox" id="mn-probability" class="margin-toggle"/>
 <span class="marginnote">
 	After _n_ many rounds, the probability that cheating Mallory is caught is 1 - (⅔)<sup>_n_</sup>.
-	For 4 rounds, that's 80%.
+	For 4 rounds, that\'s 80%.
 	10 rounds gives over 98%.
 </span>

-The main reason why Mallory is very likely to be caught cheating is that she has to guess which section Victor will not check _before_ knowing Victor's choice.
+The main reason why Mallory is very likely to be caught cheating is that she has to guess which section Victor will not check _before_ knowing Victor\'s choice.
 <label for="mn-sound" class="margin-toggle">⊕</label><input type="checkbox" id="mn-sound" class="margin-toggle"/>
 <span class="marginnote">
 	A Zero-Knowledge Proof System where a dishonest Prover can almost never convince an honest Verifier is called _sound_.
 </span>
-At this point, probably even Victor himself doesn't yet know what he will check!
+At this point, probably even Victor himself doesn\'t yet know what he will check!
 Once Mallory has made her guess, she cannot change the cards on the grid anymore – she is _committed_.
 Guessing correctly many times in a row is quite unlikely.
 <label for="mn-argument" class="margin-toggle">⊕</label><input type="checkbox" id="mn-argument" class="margin-toggle"/>
 <span class="marginnote">
-	Technically, because there's a slim chance that Mallory is never caught cheating, **zudoku** is an _Argument_ System, not a Proof System.
+	Technically, because there\'s a slim chance that Mallory is never caught cheating, **zudoku** is an _Argument_ System, not a Proof System.
 </span>

 # credits